paintdotnet/PaintDotNet.Quantization/README.md

 I'm not fully convinced that reducing low-weight nodes first is the best approach, nor that using the color's hash code for tie-breaking the sort order is.
 However, it's a simple approach that is easy to change and experiment with, and it does produce good looking results.

 **Note** that there is another change you must understand for this section.
-Nodes in an Octree are usually classified as just interior and leaf, with leaf nodes emitting colors after the tree is reduced and the palette is finally built.
+Nodes in an Octree are usually classified as just interior and leaf, with leaf nodes emitting colors after the octree is reduced and the palette is finally built.
 However, we must introduce an extra flag here: does the node have color information?
 Rather, can it produce a color? (normally the answer is yes for leaves, no for interior nodes) Because we are partially reducing nodes during the final stage of reduction, we will have non-leaf nodes that store color information about their children that were reduced, even if some children are still around.
 We are not reducing all-at-once, in other words.
 These nodes will emit a color when building the palette, as will their (leaf) children.
 This is encapsulated by the `OctreeNode.HasColorInfo` property.

 ### 6) Leaf nodes take up a ton of memory
 If you're using 32-bit integers to store color sums and counts, like the MSDN article does, your `OctreeNode` will consume 40 bytes plus object/allocation overhead.
 If you're using 64-bit integers for sums and counts, this goes way up to around 56 bytes.
 If the image being processed has 500,000 unique colors, the total here is 20MB for 32-bit and 28MB for 64-bit.
 For a "worst" case image, with all 2^24 RGB colors, this balloons to 671MB and 939MB.